zarcen/dotwin/README.md

 ~~~~
 You may hope the utilities from bash to be able to directly pipe in PSE.
 And to reach this is straightforward.
 By scripting some dummy .cmd bash wrappers and setup a init script to include them in %PATH%, all these tools can be
 executed in cmd.exe *like* native ones.

+## Tools.json
+* name:    the command name you want to map from bash
+* args:    the default args you want to put for this command. e.g. ls -l; grep --color=always
+* enabled: true/false; to be deployed or not by executing install.cmd
+Some useful tools that is no harm to deploy and extremely useful:
+- grep
+- sed
+- awk